sixteenmillimeter/GNAL/README.md

 ### V1

-Intended to be mostly compatable with existing processing spirals with some caveats.
-The spacer that is typically threaded has been replaced by a friction fit spacer so they are not interchangable.
+Intended to be mostly compatible with existing processing spirals with some caveats.
+The spacer that is typically threaded has been replaced by a friction fit spacer so they are not interchangeable.

 This version is designed to fit in existing tanks and use the same spindle screws.